zkonings/Timesheets-Application/README.md

 A "Deleted" column is added to each record of type Boolean, as to keep all records available to view if needed.
 By default, only records with the value = 0 is shown.
 However, a check box is available to show previously deleted records.

 ##Backing Up Databases:
+Since our remote server uses a third party back-up service for disaster recovery and since all local machines should have a copy of the database that is updated each time they are online, I decided to not include any code to back-up the databases any further.

 ## Getting Started: